Wednesday, December 24, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 TBD 130 Wh

-Overall, the RT-BE58 Go is the previous model, the RT-AX57 Go plus the support for dual-band Wi-Fi 7 and a 2.5Gbps port.
-Both of those are significant in what it has to offer in terms of speeds.
+Overall, the RT-BE58 Go is the previous model, the RT-AX57 Go, plus the support for dual-band Wi-Fi 7 and a 2.5Gbps port.
+Both of those are significant in terms of what it has to offer in terms of speeds.

 The 5G Go is first and foremost a 5G router with a built-in cellular modem.
 You can just pop in a nano SIM card, and you’re ready to go.